komoot/photon/README.md

 photon requires java, at least version 8.

-Download the search index (53G gb compressed, worldwide coverage, languages: English, German, French and local name).
+Download the search index (72G GB compressed, 159GB uncompressed as of 2023-10-26), worldwide coverage, languages: English, German, French and local name).
 The search index is updated weekly and thankfully provided by [GraphHopper](https://www.graphhopper.com/) with the support of [lonvia](https://github.com/lonvia).

 Make sure you have bzip2 or pbzip2 installed and execute one of these two commands in your shell.
 This will download, uncompress and extract the huge database in one step: